enricodias/emailValidator/README.md

 If the email has a simple and obvious typo such as ```gmail.cm``` instead of ```gmail.com``` this method will return a string with a suggested correction, otherwise it will return an empty string.

-It's recommended to use this feature using ```javascript``` in the client side with an option for them to correct the email before submitting the form.
+It's recommended to use this feature using ```javascript``` in the client side with an option for them to correct the email before submitting the form